mozilla-spidermonkey/jsparagus/js-quirks.md

         specify a very large refinement grammar when *ObjectLiteral* almost covers *ObjectAssignmentPattern*:
         [sorry, too complicated to explain](https://tc39.es/ecma262/#sec-object-initializer-static-semantics-early-errors).

+*   Early errors are sometimes used to prevent parsers from needing to backtrack too much.

+    *   When parsing `async ( x = await/a/g )`, you don't know until the
+        next token if this is an async arrow or a call to a function named `async`.
+This means you can't even tokenize properly, because in the former case the thing following `x =` is two divisions and in the latter case it's an *AwaitExpression* of a regular expression.
+        So an Early Error forbids having `await` in parameters at all, allowing parsers to immediately throw an error if they find themselves in this case.

 Many strict mode rules are enforced using Early Errors, but others affect runtime semantics.